ruipimenta/assin2_challenge_ipr/similarity/README.md

 6- outputDir: where the predictions file will go

+7- Edit the file github_cpuPredictAssin2Similarity.py to define the strings bertDir, modelDir, inputDir and outputDir.

+8- Run the above script:

+      python3 github_cpuPredictAssin2Similarity.py
+9- The predictions will go to a three columns file, test_similarity_results.tsv,

 * Our submission used a cloud TPU, if you run this code on the cpu the output will have a small difference on each prediction.